gianfilippo/dorothea/index.md

 Typcially, DoRothEA is coupled with the statistical method [VIPER](https://www.bioconductor.org/packages/release/bioc/html/viper.html) as it incorporates the mode of regulation of each TF-target interaction.
 However, VIPER can be replaced by any other statistical method that aims to analyse gene sets, e.g. GSEA.

-### Update #1
+### Update #1 - extension to mouse
 Originally DoRothEA contained only human regulons.
 In a benchmark study we showed that DoRothEA in combination with VIPER is also applicable to mouse data, as described in [Holland et al., 2019](https://doi.org/10.1016/j.bbagrm.2019.194431).
 Accordingly, we developed a mouse version of DoRothEA by transforming the human genes to their mouse orthologs.

-### Update #2
+### Update #2 - extension to single-cell RNA-seq data
 Recent technological advances in single-cell RNA-seq enable the profiling of gene expression at the individual cell level.
-We showed that DoRothEA in combination with VIPER can be applied to scRNA-seq data, as described in [Holland et al., 2019](https://doi.org/10.1101/753319).
+We showed that DoRothEA in combination with VIPER can be applied to scRNA-seq data, as described in [Holland et al., 2020](https://doi.org/10.1186/s13059-020-1949-z).

 ## Citing DoRothEA
 Beside the original paper there are two additional papers expanding the usage of DoRothEA regulons.